faceit/frontend-coding-challenge/CHALLENGE.md

 ## Finished?

-- Push your work to your private GitHub repository.
+- Create a `ZIP` file with your solution
-- Give read access to `faceit-frontend-coding-challenge` in your private GitHub repository.
+- Send it to the recruiter that sent you this challenge